 Back to blog

-Understanding Customer Due Diligence (CDD) and why is it important
+Understanding Customer Due Diligence (CDD) and why it's an important part of your AML process

 Get to know the essentials of Customer Due Diligence (CDD) in the UK, the role it plays in Anti-Money Laundering (AML) laws, and how it's conducted.